GeorgeWilkins/Active-Belt-Tensioner/README.md

   data to the controller at the desired frequency

 ## Parts, Materials & Pricing
-The total BOM cost for this project is approximately **£350** at the time of writing, including the laser-cut acrylic parts.
-This does not include the cost of the seat, harness or other prerequisite equipment.

 Where provided, links are simply for reference and not recommendations.
 Many of the parts are not available individually, so must be bought in bulk.
 The total given should be enough to cover the required quantity; likely with plenty of spares.